NiklasEi/oicana/docs/content/getting-started/5-2-rust-integration.typ

   }
   ```)

-  This code loads the template once at startup and wraps it in `Arc<Mutex<Template>>`.
+  This code loads the template once at startup and wraps it in `Arc<Mutex<Template<PackedTemplate>>>`.
 The `Arc` (Atomic Reference Counted pointer) allows sharing across threads, while `Mutex` provides the mutable access needed by `compile()`.
 When parallel requests come in, they share the same template - each request locks the mutex (one at a time), compiles, then releases the lock.

   \
   The `/compile` endpoint compiles the template and returns a PDF.
 We explicitly use `CompilationConfig::development()` here to demonstrate how the template uses the development value you defined for the `info` input ("Chuck Norris").
 We will set an input value in a later step.